The Bankrate promise

 2. Pay down debt

 Homeowners with an adjustable-rate mortgage or a home equity line of credit (HELOC) might want to consider refinancing into a fixed-rate loan.
 “You don’t want to be a sitting duck for higher interest rates on your credit card or home equity line of credit,” McBride says.
+Home equity lines of credit have also historically been a cheaper way to borrow money, but that’s now looking like a relic of a low-rate era with HELOC rates now pushing 9 percent.

 3. Boost your emergency savings